 The Middle Burner is considered a 'bubbling cauldron' because it assists the Stomach in its digestive and churning functions and in directing the impure part downwards.

-Firstly, it is Qi that transforms, transports and secretes Fluids.
-Without this motivating force, Fluids accumulate and eventually stagnate in the body, causing a variety of diseases.
+Firstly, it is Qi that transforms, transports and secretes Body Fluids.
+Without this motivating force, Dampness accumulate and eventually stagnate in the body, causing a variety of diseases.

 There is a relationship of mutual nourishment and symbiosis between Body Fluids and Blood.

 They both belong to Yin, and both are derived from Grain Qi.
-Fluids enter the blood vessels and become a part of Blood, while Blood extravasates out of the Blood vessels and turns into Fluids.
+Body Fluids enter the Blood Vessels and become a part of Blood, while Blood extravasates out of the Blood vessels and turns into Body Fluids.

-Fluids supplement and nourish Blood.
-The clearest part of Fluids enters into the process that creates Blood and is transformed into it, thus replenishing it.
-This is why a long term loss of Fluids can cause a Deficiency of Blood, as in excessive use of saunas or hot tubs, or chronic spontaneous sweating.
-Fluids also thin Blood so it doesn't coagulate or stagnate.
+Body Fluids supplement and nourish Blood.
+The clearest part of Body Fluids enters into the process that creates Blood and is transformed into it, thus replenishing it.
+This is why a long term loss of Body Fluids can cause a Deficiency of Blood, as in excessive use of saunas or hot tubs, or chronic spontaneous sweating.
+Body Fluids also thin Blood so it doesn't coagulate or stagnate.

-Any disturbances in the transportation, distribution and excretion of Fluids may cause the stagnation of water.
+Any disturbances in the transportation, distribution and excretion of Body Fluids may cause the stagnation of water.
 This manifests as Phlegm retention diseases and edema.
-On the other hand, pathological changes of Fluids also affect the functions of the Organs.
-For example, insufficient Fluids in the Lungs causes dry cough, while excessive Fluids in the Lungs can cause congestion with difficult breathing and cough.
+On the other hand, pathological changes of Body Fluids also affect the functions of the Organs.
+For example, insufficient Body Fluids in the Lungs causes dry cough, while excessive Body Fluids in the Lungs can cause congestion with difficult breathing and cough.

-An excess of Fluids is called 'Dampness', and is the same as the Damp Internal Pathological Influence.
+An excess of Body Fluids is called 'Dampness'.
 The most common characteristic is a feeling of heaviness of the body or head.
 Fluid (or Damp) diseases include edema, Phlegm retention diseases, lymphatic problems and general fluid and cellular metabolism issues which, when not properly functioning, can also give rise to tumors, cysts and cancers.

-A lack of Fluids is also considered a Fluid imbalance (Deficiency), since the body requires a certain amount of lubrication for normal function of the respiratory, alimentary and reproductive systems.
-Fluid is necessary for proper joint lubrication as well as a moistener for the intestines to promote proper bowel function.
+A lack of fluids is also considered a Body Fluid imbalance (Deficiency), since the body requires a certain amount of lubrication for normal function of the respiratory, alimentary and reproductive systems.
+Body Fluid is necessary for proper joint lubrication as well as a moistener for the intestines to promote proper bowel function.

-Phlegm, the other type of fluid imbalance, can collect in the joints, skin, channels or Organs causing diverse imbalances.
+Phlegm, the other type of Body Fluid imbalance, can collect in the joints, skin, channels or Organs causing diverse imbalances.
 It forms when the Spleen, Lungs or Kidneys are unable to perform their transforming, transporting or excreting functions properly.
-The congested Fluids then transform into Phlegm, causing further bodily dysfunction.
+The congested Body Fluids then transform into Phlegm, causing further bodily dysfunction.

-Fluids imbalances can be divided into three categories: a Deficiency of Fluids, edema, and Phlegm blockage.
-Fluid Deficiency usually relates to a Deficiency of Yin or Blood, while edema or Phlegm always involve the Spleen, as its Qi is in charge of transforming and transporting Body Fluids.
+Body Fluids imbalances can be divided into three categories: a Deficiency of Body Fluids, edema, and Phlegm blockage.
+Body Fluid Deficiency usually relates to a Deficiency of Yin or Blood, while edema or Phlegm always involve the Spleen, as its Qi is in charge of transforming and transporting Body Fluids.